edgamat/edgamat.github.io/_posts/2025/08/2025-08-31-A-Simple-Messaging-Library-With-Azure-Service-Bus.md

 ### Basic Messaging

 I have use several messaging solutions with .NET: Kafka, Google Cloud Pub/Sub, and RabbitMQ.
-For RabbitMQ, I used the MassTransit library as an abstraction for my .NET.
+For RabbitMQ, I used the MassTransit library as an abstraction for how to integrate messaging into my applications.
 For Kafka and the Google Cloud messaging, I create custom messaging libraries, inspired by the design of MassTransit.
-I found that the large majority of the features in MassTransit were never used.
+But I found that the large majority of the features in MassTransit were never used.
 We only ever use the basics:

-- Publish a command message and have competing consumers process the messages.
+- Publish command messages and have competing consumers process the messages.
-- Publish an event and have multiple subscribers consume the messages.
+- Publish events messages and have multiple subscribers consume the messages.
 - Use a dead-letter queue (DLQ) to handle failed messages.
 - All message are published in JSON.